progzdeveloper/Qt5Extra/README.md

 ## Introduction
 This repository consists of extra components and widgets for popular Qt5 Framework.

+It's a descendant of my previous [QtExtra](https://github.com/progzdeveloper/QtExtra) project, and contains many more features.
+The main differences is that Qt5Extra use CMake as build system and C++17 as main C++ standard.
+This allow to implement more features and make them more efficient.

 ## Requirements
 C++17 and higher
 Qt5.12 and higher